ABC Behavior Chart

 What is an ABC Behavior Chart?

-A behavior chart is used to monitor and reinforce positive behavior in children while an Antecedent-Behavior-Consequence or ABC Behavior Chart is used in behavioral psychology and applied behavior analysis to help understand and modify behavior.
-This is particularly used in educational and therapeutic settings.
+An Antecedent-Behavior-Consequence Chart (ABC Behavior Chart) is used in behavioral psychology and applied behavior analysis to help understand and modify behavior.
+This is particularly used in educational and therapeutic settings and is based on the antecedent-behavior-consequence model.
 The chart records specific information about a behavior and its context, identifying patterns and triggers that may influence it.
 Here's a breakdown of its components:

 • Antecedent: This is what happens immediately before the behavior.
 It can be an event, a physical trigger, a request, a specific situation, or any environmental change that might prompt the behavior.
 Understanding the antecedent helps identify what might be triggering the behavior.